Mötley Crüe: 1992–2003: Years of turmoil

-Mötley released their compilation Greatest Hits in late 1998, featuring two new songs, "Bitter Pill" and "Enslaved".
+Mötley Crüe released their compilation Greatest Hits in late 1998, featuring two new songs, "Bitter Pill" and "Enslaved".
 In 1999, the band rereleased all their albums, dubbed as "Crücial Crüe".
 These limited-edition digital remasters included demos, plus live, instrumental, and previously unreleased tracks.
-In 1999 the band also released Supersonic and Demonic Relics, an updated version of Decade of Decadence featuring the original songs from that album and several previously unreleased B-sides and remixes, as well as their first official live album Entertainment or Death (which was the original working title for the studio album Theatre of Pain).
-The band then went on a co-headlining tour with The Scorpions.
+In 1999 the band released Supersonic and Demonic Relics, an updated version of Decade of Decadence featuring the original songs from that album and several previously unreleased B-sides and remixes, as well as their first official live album Entertainment or Death (which was the original working title for the studio album Theatre of Pain).
+The band then went on a co-headlining tour with the Scorpions.

 In 1999, Lee quit to pursue a solo career, due to increasing tensions with Neil.
 "All we got was a call from his attorney saying he wasn't coming back," recalled the singer.
 "He wasn't into rock 'n' roll anymore.
 He even said that rock is dead ...
 It all happened during a void in Mötley.
 We weren't even rehearsing, so it was no big deal."

 Lee was replaced by a longtime friend of the band, former Ozzy Osbourne drummer Randy Castillo.
 The band released New Tattoo in July 2000.
 Before the ensuing tour commenced, Castillo became ill with a duodenal ulcer.
 The band brought in former Hole drummer Samantha Maloney for the Maximum Rock tour with Megadeth as Castillo concentrated on his health.
 However, while Castillo was recovering from stomach surgery, he was diagnosed with squamous cell carcinoma after finding a tumor on his jaw.
 He died on March 26, 2002.
 Soon afterward, the band went on hiatus.

 While the band was on hiatus, Sixx played in side projects 58 and Brides of Destruction.
 Neil was featured on the first season of VH1's reality show The Surreal Life, and had his own special titled "Remaking Vince Neil", which focused on his solo career and attempts to get in better physical shape.
 Mars, who suffers from a hereditary form of arthritis which causes extensive spinal pain called ankylosing spondylitis, went into seclusion in 2001 dealing with health issues.
-Lee went on to form Methods of Mayhem and also performed as a solo artist during this time.
+Lee went on to form Methods of Mayhem, while performing as a solo artist at the same time.

-A 2001 autobiography titled The Dirt, co-authored by all four of the band members and Neil Strauss, presented Mötley as "the world's most notorious rock band."
+A 2001 autobiography titled The Dirt, co-authored by all four of the band members and Neil Strauss, presented Mötley Crüe as "the world's most notorious rock band".
 The book made the top ten on The New York Times Best Seller list and spent ten weeks there, and would return to the list after the film adaptation was released in spring 2019.

 In 2003, the band released two box sets entitled Music to Crash Your Car To: Vol. 1 and Vol. 2, featuring the music from their entire career.
-The titles of the collections were heavily criticized by Hanoi Rocks singer Michael Monroe, among others, due to their possible reference to Vince Neil and Razzle's fatal automobile accident, and that Neil was found guilty of manslaughter for the incident.
+The titles of the collections were heavily criticized by Hanoi Rocks singer Michael Monroe, among others, due to their possible reference to Neil and Razzle's fatal automobile accident, and that Neil was found guilty of manslaughter for the incident.